 In Rwanda, the Rwanda Girl Guides Association are developing a monitoring and evaluation framework to better understand girls’ and young women’s expectations from Guiding.
 They will also establish new Guide groups in primary and secondary schools where there are a high percentage of girls with disabilities.

-In Mexico, the Guias de Mexico, are focusing on improving the advocacy skills of young women and their group leaders as well as support the support their organisation can provide for their advocacy projects.
-Work is also being carried out to ensure that girl guides who are unable to meet due to COVID-19 restrictions, continue to be included and involved remotely.
+In Mexico, the Guias de Mexico, are focusing on improving the advocacy skills of young women and their group leaders as well as the support that their organisation can provide for their advocacy projects.
+The Association is also working to ensure Girl Guides who are unable to meet due to COVID-19 restrictions, continue to be included and involved remotely.